r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 **Jaguar Warrior:**
 Heh...You were paw-sitively speechless from witnessing such a cool entrance.
-Fear not, {(M) señor /(F) señorita}!
+Fear not, [♂ señor /♀ señorita]!

 **Jaguar Warrior:**
 Scold the people of Ur all you like.
 They're a bunch of wimps, so it's probably even a good thing.